musictheory/NilScript/README.md

         function sPrivate() { }
     });

-### <a name="class-scope"></a>Scope and @class
+### <a name="at-class"></a>Forward Declarations

-When compiling oj files separately, the oj compiler needs a [forward declaration](http://en.wikipedia.org/wiki/Forward_declaration) to know that a specific identifier is actually an oj class.
-This is accomplished via the `@class` directive.

-For example, assume the following files:

-    // TheFirstClass.oj
-    @implementation TheFirstClass
-    @end

-and

-    // TheSecondClass.oj
+In older versions of oj (0.x), the compiler would compile each file separately.
+This led to situations where a [forward declaration](http://en.wikipedia.org/wiki/Forward_declaration) of a class was needed:

+    @class TheFirstClass;

     @implementation TheSecondClass

-    - (TheFirstClass) makeFirst {
+    - (void) foo {
-        return [[TheFirstClass alloc] init];
+        // Without the forward declaration, oj 0.x didn't know if TheFirstClass
+        // was a JS identifier or an oj class.
+        [TheFirstClass doSomething];
     }

     @end

-Without the forward declaration, the compiler thinks that `TheFirstClass` in `[[TheFirstClass alloc] init]` is a variable named `TheFirstClass`.
-With the `@class` directive, the compiler understands that `TheFirstClass` is an oj class.
+oj 1.x+ uses a multi-pass compiler which eliminates the need for forward declarations.
+In general, the need to use `@class` indicates an underlying issue with the dependency tree, which will cause issues if you need to use `@const`/`@enum` inlining or the [squeezer](#squeeze).
+For more information, read [Compiling Projects](#compiling-projects).

 ---